Ferronique-May/HyperionDev-take-home-test/section-a/REVIEW.md

 The objective of the task was to write a program in python that takes an array of strings and groups them together, then returns the new array with the grouped anagrams.

-Firstly well done on attempting the task, but lets go through how you can improve.
+Firstly well done on attempting the task, but let's go through how you can improve.

 ## Documentation